Aurel300/haxe-sys/README.md

 ## TODO

- - Haxe compatibility: Dns, Socket
+ - Haxe compatibility: Dns (Host), Socket
  - Https - mostly a copy of the Http APIs, some extra SSL-specific options

 ---